fomightez/pymol-binder/README.md

 - Dealing with PyMol colors
 - Sampling Various Combinations of Applying A Color Palette to a Complex
 - Applying a Color Combination Choice to a Complex
+- Iterating on residues of a chain to learn the secondary structure designation

 Alternatives
 ------------

+If you need the typical PyMOL desktop application without requiring users to install on their own computers, see [here](https://github.com/fomightez/Jupyter-desktop_with_pymol)

 **Looking for something easier than even typical desktop PyMOL?
 Don't want to use code to generate fancy structure images and animations/movies?**
 Then check out [POLYVIEW-3D server](http://polyview.cchmc.org/polyview3d.html).
 Using that webtool you an fill out forms and check toggle boxes to choose options and settings and then have the server render your image or animation using PyMOL behind-the-scenes.